.45 ACP Ammo

 Two Basic Bullet Types

-The .45 ACP is not as popular as the 9mm for self-defense purposes but it has stood the test of time and still has its many adherents.
-It seems to me that the .45 continues its popularity with us older shooters who may have had more experience with it than with other popular self-defense rounds like the 9mm or .40 S&W. Forty years ago when I started carrying a concealed weapon and wanted to carry an autoloader, the 9mm had not made its “splash” on that scene yet and the .45 was the only real choice other than the .380 or .32.
-It was shot out of a 1911, as double-action .45s were not numerous and those that existed were not totally reliable.
+While the .45 ACP isn’t as popular as the 9mm for self-defense, it has proven its enduring appeal and continues to have a dedicated following.
+Many older shooters, who may have more experience with the .45 compared to other common self-defense rounds like the 9mm or .40 S&W, still favor it.
+When I began carrying a concealed weapon forty years ago and was looking for an autoloader, the 9mm had not yet gained widespread popularity.
+At that time, the .45 was a primary option alongside the .380 or .32.
+It was typically used in a 1911, as double-action .45s were rare and often less reliable.

 • Weight: 9mm ammo is lighter and smaller, so more rounds can be carried in magazines.
 This leads to: